Artsplendr/Biomedical-Image-Analysis-in-Python/README.md

 # Biomedical-Image-Analysis-in-Python-Datacamp

-This repo contains the material from the Datacamp course "Biomedical Image Analysis in Python".
+This repo contains material from Datacamp course "Biomedical Image Analysis in Python".
+Many thanks to Datacamp / Stephen Bailey for the great course!

 Reference: https://learn.datacamp.com/courses/biomedical-image-analysis-in-python